intuitive-documentation/process/_content/Jekyll.markdown

 Clone the exisiting repository for the website you wish to add content too and it will appear on the left hand side.
 All website content exists within the "gh-pages" branch of the repository, so content can be added through either of the following processes:

 - the normal git process of committing directly into the branch
-- branching off and then making a pull request
+- branching off and then making a pull request.